AxlAlm/gossip/README.md

 ## Problem

-We have a distributed system of nodes, and we need to efficiently track the health and status of all nodes in the network.
+We have a distributed system of nodes, and we need to track the health and status of all nodes in the network.

-## Solution:
+## Solution

-We use a gossip protocol to disseminate heartbeat messages in an epidemic fashion, ensuring tracking of the health and status of all nodes in the distributed system.
+We use a epidemic gossip protocol to disseminate heartbeats from nodes to all nodes, making each node aware of the health of each other node.

-The implemented gossip protocol is an epidemic variant that relies on broadcasting multiple messages to ensure redundancy.
-Nodes periodically send and receive heartbeat messages to track each other's status.
-To enhance reliability, nodes also forward previously seen messages, ensuring that information propagates throughout the network and reaches all nodes.

 1. **Heartbeat Transmission**: Every `N` seconds, each node sends a heartbeat to `N` random nodes.
 2. **Probabilistic Forwarding**: Upon receiving a heartbeat, a node forwards it to `N` random nodes with a probability that decreases based on the number of times the heartbeat has been received previously.
+This means that we pass on "seen" information with some degree of redundancy which ensures all information reaches all nodes.

 ## Simulation (with base settings)